 – When you book a hotel through Expedia or Hotels.com or many other travel sites – there is a booking fee added to your reservation total that could be anywhere between 5-15% of your initial reservation cost.

 In the case of a vacation rental booked through a listing site such as Tripadvisor, Flipkey, Airbnb, Booking.com and lately VRBO/Homeaway – a fee of 5-15% is shamelessly added to the vacation homeowner’s total calculated cost and named a “booking fee”.
-Since VRBO/Homeaway was
+Since VRBO/Homeaway was purchased by Expedia, a new traveler service fee was added into the total cost starting with Feb 18, 2016.

 – When you book through a listing site, the owner will also pay a fee to this listing site of at least 3% which in turn the owner is forced to cover it by increasing the rates published on this listing site.